Billy Golden: Biography

 After Hughes retired from performing, Golden began working with James Marlowe and then, after Marlowe's death in 1917, with Billy Heins.
-In 1919, Golden reunited with Hughes for several more recordings.
-Afterwards, he continued to record and perform as a solo act.
+In 1919, he reunited with Hughes for several more recordings.
+Afterwards, Golden continued to record and perform as a solo act.

-Golden died in New York City on January 29, 1926, at the age of 67.
-He was buried in Kensico Cemetery.
+He died in New York City on January 29, 1926, of myocarditis at age 67.
+He was buried in Kensico Cemetery in Valhalla, New York.